 - Official notices or warnings, which may allow the offender to remedy any violations without the need for further legal proceedings.

 - Stipulation agreements, when violations are found and fines are assessed, but formal action is not pursued.
 The right to a formal hearing is waived in a settled agreement.

 - Legal action.
 This can range from an administrative action to a court trial with the possibility of everything from criminal penalties to cessation of business.

 Because the risks are so great, anyone involved with the meat or poultry-packing industry needs an experienced legal team to turn to when questions arise.
-Reach out to Bottlinger Law L.L.C. at (402) 505-8234 for advice and counsel.
+Reach out to an Omaha agricultural lawyer at Bottlinger Law L.L.C. at (402) 505-8234 for advice and counsel.